 - CNC provides VLAN configuration to the TSN AF.

-- TSN AF provides the VLAN configuration inside the Bridge Management Information Container using the existing signaling path to the UPF concerned.
+- TSN AF provides the VLAN configuration inside the BMIC using the existing signaling path to the UPF concerned.

 - Based on the configuration, the UPF sets up the VLAN processing.
 The implementation of VLAN processing is not specified.

-The VLAN configuration can also be read from the UPF and provides to the TSN AF and CNC.
+- The VLAN configuration can also be read from the UPF and provided to the TSN AF and CNC.

 6.20.4 Impacts on existing services and interfaces